Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 The short answer is around $150 – 180 each.

-World-wide, there are at least 20 different brands of microinverters, but the most common one in Australia is from Enphase Energy.
-It’s a high-quality microinverter and the only one we install.
+World-wide, there are at least 20 different brands of microinverters, but the only one in Australia is from Enphase Energy.
+It’s a high-quality microinverter.

 How Does Solar System Size Influence the Cost of the Microinverter System?